pyranid/pyranid/README.md

       // Above business logic would happen somewhere down the filter chain filterChain.doFilter(servletRequest, servletResponse);

-      // Business logic has completed at this point but post-commit
+      // Business logic has completed at this point but post-transaction
       // operations will not run until the closure exits });

-    // By this point, post-commit operations will have been run }
+    // By this point, post-transaction operations will have been run }

   // Rest of implementation elided